 We encounter God in an intimate relationship through daily prayer, the sacraments and the Scriptures.

-God has called us to serve in Denver, Colorado, where Jon manages the Bosco Project in his 8th year with FOCUS!
+God has called our family to Denver, Colorado, where Jon is in his 8th year with FOCUS and serves as Director of the Bosco Project!

 The Bosco Project is named after St. John Bosco who dedicated his priesthood in the late 19th century to working with young men who were orphaned by society in northern Italy.
 St. John Bosco opened numerous homes called oratories for young men to grow in their faith, virtue, and learn skills that would help them become holy, mature, men able to discern their vocations.
 Through St. John Bosco’s holiness, simplicity, and deep love, he started many group homes for young men across Italy, and at the end of his life, over 3,000 men identified a personal relationship with Don Bosco as a major influence in their call to the priesthood.
 A bishop once commented on St. John Bosco’s oratories that: